Quick answer

 If your upper range is there one day and gone the next, a diagnosis-first step is usually more useful than another generic high-note routine.

-If you want to understand the live coaching path as well, learn more about Online Singing Lessons.
+If you want to understand the live coaching path as well, 1:1 online vocal coaching explains how live lessons fit after diagnosis.

 How the Online Voice Evaluation helps